inbo/tutorials/content/tutorials/spatial_variograms/index.md

 without ever plotting such beautiful variograms.

 In other fields, kriging might be called "convolution with a Gaussian kernel" (e.g. [image processing](https://docs.scipy.org/doc/scipy/reference/generated/scipy.ndimage.gaussian_filter.html)).
-But in that case, the points are in a regular raster.
+But in that case, the points are arranged in a regular raster and we call them "pixels" (worth searching for useful image processing routines which you might use for data preparation).
-It can be easily implemented, you can get an idea in the section on "smoothing" (<a href="#sec-smoothing" class="quarto-xref">Section 2.5</a>) above.
+Gaussian convolution can be easily implemented, you can get an idea in the section on "smoothing" (<a href="#sec-smoothing" class="quarto-xref">Section 2.5</a>) above.

 You might feel the annoying impudence in my latent mocking of Tobler and Krige and all the great pioneers of the spatial geographical sciences.
 Yet I do this on purpose, to motivate you to understand the amazing procedures they established, while keeping an eye out for alternatives.